SichangHe/mdbook_ls/README.md

     which operate on a single chapter.
     Even the `link` preprocessor works because
     it reads the input files directly.
+- Neither `print.html` or the search index are updated incrementally.
+    They are only rebuilt on full rebuilds, which can be triggered by refreshing a patched page.
+- The book template (`index.hbs`)
+    has to include exactly `{{ content }}` in the `<main>` tag (the default), otherwise the patching will not work correctly.
+    A workaround would be to allow custom injected scripts, but I will not implement that unless demanded.

 ### MathJax support